Facing FOMO – The fear of missing out

 All of us get a finite amount of time and energy to spend on what’s important to us.
 If we don’t know what’s important to us, we feel pressure to be everything to all people and as though we have to be available all the time.
 Making choices confidently is about owning who we are.

-Next time it’s a Saturday night and you don’t have plans, consider what it is you really want to do in your heart of hearts.
-Whatever it is, be it a big night out or a quiet night in, allow it.
+When you’re stuck inside and feeling FOMO, consider what it is you really want to do in your heart of hearts.
+Whatever it is, allow it.
 Now there’s a life well lived.